mr-corso/heroku-buildpack-wildfly/README.md

 ### Specifying a Revision of the Buildpack

 If you want to stick to a specific revision of this buildpack, you can use the buildpack URL along with a tag.
-For example, if you pick the tag `v3` the command for adding the buildpack would be:
+For example, if you pick the tag `v3` you need to append it to the URL when adding to your application:

 ```bash
 heroku buildpacks:add https://github.com/mortenterhart/heroku-buildpack-wildfly#v3